MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 Each row contains an image_path, radiology_report, layman_report column.
 The radiology report is a snippet of medical literature from radiologists and the layman_report is a simplified translation of it that anyone should be able to understand.

 20k rows will be used for the training data and 10k will be used for the valuation data.
+20k instead of the entire 150k was chosen due to the limited time and computation constraints.
+Using 150k would take over 15hours to train but 20k took just around 30 minutes.

 ## Pre-Processing
 Within the dataset, every sample is cleaned from the dataset to ensure parts from the radiology_report and layman_report don't have any empty or missing fields.